Divorce Attorney in New York, New York

 the trial if necessary

-While the attorney cannot predict the outcome with certainty, they can provide a range of possible outcomes based on their experience, relevant case law, and the specific circumstances of the county or judges involved.
-After the consultation, the client may choose to retain the attorney or seek additional consultations elsewhere.
+She also reviews the family’s financial situation, asking about income, assets, and liabilities.
+While she cannot predict the outcome with certainty, she provides a realistic range based on her experience, relevant case law, and knowledge of the local courts and judges.
+Following the consultation, the client may choose to retain her services, and the divorce process formally begins.

 More Videos From This Lawyer